Mattmandav/IHTC2024/competition_entry/IHTC_entry.md

 # Method

 ## Overview

-We first generate an initial Feasible Solution using a greedy heuristic.
+Our fully open source approach starts by attempting to generate a feasible initial solution using a greedy heuristic.
 With the remaining clock time, we run an iterative hyper-heuristic procedure consisting of a move selection and move acceptance step.
-The move portion is parellelised, allowing for up to 4 different move evaluations for each iteration step.
-The algorithm is described more formally below.
+The move portion is parallelised, allowing for up to 4 different move evaluations for each iteration step.
+The elements of the algorithm are described below.

-[INSERT LATEX ALGORITHM OR FLOWCHART?]

 ## Initial Feasible Solution

 ## Move Selection
 In each parallel evaluation, a chain of low-level heuristics of length  ``[MOVE SELECTION LENGTH]`` is applied one after another.
 The choice of low-level heuristics is ```random/using a Qlearner/Monte Carlo```  and is selected from the below list.